ShaldonHe/Viewers/docs/faq/general.md

 ### Do you offer commercial support?

-The Open Health Imaging Foundation does not offer commercial support, however, some community members do offer consulting services.
+The IIAI Medical Lab does not offer commercial support, however, some community members do offer consulting services.
 The following contacts may be useful:

 * Rob Lewis ([Radical Imaging](http://radicalimaging.com/))